 Immersion Hypothermia: Effects begin after 30 minutes or more, when core body temperature begins to drop.

-Serviceable Condition: A life jacket that is free of rips and holes, the flotation material is not damaged, and all straps, buckles and zippers work.
+Serviceable Condition: A life jacket that is free of rips and holes, the flotation material that is not squished or showing, and with straps, buckles and zippers that all work.

-Vasoconstriction: The narrowing of blood vessels.
+Vasoconstriction: The constriction of blood vessels.